marijnvdwekken/HydroSim/README.md

 ### ScadaLTS
 Provides the human-machine interface (HMI) for visualization and interaction with the simulated system.

+### Opensearch
+Retreives logs from the 2 webservers:
+1. Wordpress with RCE vulnerability
+2. ScadaLTS with privesc and RCE

 ## Features

 - Realistic simulation of water network behavior